teq-niq/pingfed-automation/Setup.md

 Result should look like this:
 <img width="559" alt="stop_pingfed_result" src="https://user-images.githubusercontent.com/14346578/210154537-1dbc438a-e924-439c-a747-dee800748120.png">
 Note: Via ant just stopping the Ping Federate by killing the process.
-Relying on the process id noted earlier.
+Relying on the process id noted earlier in case of windows.
+In case of other environments just detecting processes that are running PingFederate and stopping them.

 #### Stop PingDirectory
 Run “ant stop-ds”